tkiat/my-writings-public/blog/software/app-and-os/debian-minimal-installation.md

 I found myself with the prompt beyond my grasp when I was a total Linux noob who tried to install it the first time, something like "nonfree firmware needed".
 I swore off Debian that time.
 Anyway, Linus also said Debian is hard to install so I didn't feel very stupid back then (haha, we are in the same league!).
 A year later, I considerably upgraded my Linux suit and my penguin-shaped spectacles found the installation guide easy to read!

-I went with KDE installation the first time but I reinstalled with the base minimum quickly because I never used a desktop environment anyway.
+I went with the KDE installation the first time but I reinstalled with the base minimum quickly because I never used a desktop environment anyway.
 I had unsuccessful attempts to load my open-source Atheros firmware during the installation, since then I have always download an unofficial Debian image with non-free firmware.
 I will remove the non-free firmware later with the help of the vmrs package.

-I use MBR instead of GPT because it is more supported by SeaBIOS payload on my Coreboot system.
+I use MBR instead of GPT because it is more supported by SeaBIOS payload on my coreboot system.
 GPT is recommended for UEFI based systems.

 ## With Encryption (Except /boot)